 Why a dedicated closer look at the NDCs from a food and land perspective, and why now?

-There is growing acceptance that the transition to a low carbon future must happen in the next decade to meet the long-term goal of the Paris Agreement.
-National commitments towards this are gaining momentum and ambition.
-However, the rapid decarbonisation of food and land use systems, responsible for roughly a third of global net greenhouse gas emissions, has not received enough attention from national policymakers.
-NDCs are an important mechanism to set national targets, outline the actions needed in-country, and guide progress in this sector.
+Following the submission of NDCs in 2021, the past year was the last opportunity to raise ambition and specify action for this critical decade to 2030.
+While only few countries had revisited their NDCs and 2030 targets as requested by the Glasgow Climate Compact, there is now more than a critical mass of nationally-generated documents and associated processes which together give valuable insights – with implications for the action needed going forward.
+There is growing recognition, reinforced by the 2022 reports by the IPCC, that the transition to a low carbon future must happen in this ongoing decade in order to meet the 2 or even 1.5 degree long-term goal of the Paris Agreement.
+Food and land use systems are responsible for roughly a third of global net greenhouse gas emissions, but to date have not received adequate attention from national policymakers.
+NDCs are indeed an important mechanism to set national targets, outline the actions needed in-country, and guide progress in this sector.

-This analysis was conducted as part of FELD’s contribution to the Food and Land Use Coalition.
+This analysis was conducted as part of the important work of the Food and Land Use Coalition.
 FOLU’s broader work and related information can be accessed on the FOLU website.